British police raid home after train attack arrest

 The bucket, which was inside a frozen food bag, looked like the type used by builders and there appeared to be cables coming from it.

 The remnants of the bomb were examined by forensic scientists but no further details were released.
-British media reported that it had a timer which had failed to properly detonate.
+British media reported that it had a timer that it had failed to properly detonate.

-Officers are being deployed across the transport network and on streets across Britain.
+Police officers are being deployed on the transport network and on the street across Britain.

-Several victims were taken to hospital, though health authorities said none were in a serious life-threatening condition.
+Victims were treated in hospital although health authorities said none were in a serious life-threatening condition.

 Only three remained in care on Saturday morning.